How to Avoid Paying Capital Gains Tax on Inherited Property

 Inheriting property can be a life-changing gift, but it can also come with a hefty capital gains tax.
 The good news is that there are steps you can take to reduce or erase the capital gains taxes on your property.
 You can:

 Each option has unique benefits and considerations.
-Today, we’re going to take a closer look at them all.
+Let’s take a closer look at them all.

 Ways You Can Avoid Capital Gains Tax on Inherited Property